 - I’ve only had one box with a broken item.
 Other than that they’re always packed great and I’m not missing items.

 - It’s easy to reorder items you continually get on their site.

 - Sometimes they are out of stock of things(not all the time but occasionally)

 - I wish they sold larger bulk items.

-Check out my full blog post all about What I Buy At Vitacost here!
+Related Content: What I Buy At Vitacost here!

 My Favorite Vitacost Products